The-Steambird/charlotte/README.md

 # Charlotte

 Charlotte is a Genshin Impact utility that losslessly decrypts `.usm` cutscene files into playable `.mkv` videos.
+Ships as a self-contained binary — FFmpeg and VapourSynth are bundled, no external tools needed.

 - Supports EN, CN, JP, KR audio tracks
 - Supports subtitles in 15 languages